AlexeiKotelnikov/MyBlog/README.md

 # MyBlog - Functional and Pure PHP Ready to use MVC structure

-This is a personal project I made to teach myself how MVC works so I can use it for future projects.
-This is a parody of a multiplayer blog.
+This is a simulation of a multiplayer blog.
 It is possible to register multiple users and each user can create/edit/delete only his own articles.
 A personal account of the user is implemented.
 The output of articles by categories.
 Logging.
 Some of the topics I learnt by doing this:

 <ul dir="auto">
 <li>MVC pattern</li>